dialpad/dialtone/README.md

 import { Accessibility } from '@dialpad/dialtone-icons';
 ```

-## Releasing
+## Committing

-If you need to add icons, follow the next steps to get your icons published.
+If you need to add icons, follow the next steps to get your icons committed.

 1. Place the `.svg` files into `src/svg` inside the category folder.
 2. Run `npm run build`
-3. Commit your changes.
+3. Commit and push your changes.
-4. Update the version on [package file](./package.json).
-5. Run `npm install`
-6. Commit the `package.json and package-lock.json` changes with message: 'chore: release ${version}'
-7. Push your changes.
-8. Run `npm run release`
-9. `git cherry-pick` your commit(s) (not release commit) to `vue3` branch.
-Repeat the process from step 4.
+4. `git cherry-pick` your commit(s) (not release commit) to `vue3`.

 ## Questions?